sekhongurprit/assignment/README.md

 - **Field-level Agreement**: Comparing the extracted fields (e.g., Patient Name, Doctor Name, Medications) between the models.
 - **Prescription-level Agreement**: Assessing how consistent the models are at a higher level of abstraction.
 - **Fuzzy Matching**: Using similarity metrics such as Levenshtein distance to measure agreement between models in the extracted text.

-## Files and Folder Structure

-The project folder structure is organized as follows: